tkisason/vulnapi/README.md

 * Broken object level autorization
 * Broken authentication
 * RCE via deserialization

-To-Do:
-* BOLA on a simpler example (OWASP ZAP fuzzer playground)
-* SQL injection (prolly on both examples)
+* SQL injection

-    - Get prefix?
+ToDo:
+* Rase an issue request if you would like to see something.

 Running:
+* install requirements from requirements.txt

-`uvicorn main:app --reload`
+* run: `uvicorn main:app --reload`